I Feel Depressed: 9 Ways to Deal with Depression

 When you’re depressed, everything in life can seem bleak and hopeless.
 But even on the darkest days, it’s usually possible to find one thing you can be grateful about—the beauty of a sunset, the feeling of the wind on your face, or a phone call from a friend, for example.
-Acknowledging gratitude for little things can give you a break from negative thinking and instill hope back into your day.
+Acknowledging gratitude for even the smallest things in life can give you a break from negative thinking and instill hope back into your day.

 - Take a deep breath and think of one thing you’re grateful for: your children, your home, your pet, or even a smile from a stranger, for example.

 - Before you switch off the light at night, take a moment to write down something that made you grateful today.
 Focus your mind on it as you fall asleep.

 - Try HelpGuide’s Gratitude in Difficult Times meditation to help you find a more grateful mindset, even when you’re feeling down or despairing.

-You can’t just will yourself out of depression or force yourself to feel happier, but you there are things you can do throughout day to find joy, boost your mood, and ease stress.
+You can’t just will yourself out of depression or force yourself to feel happier, but there are things you can do throughout the day to find joy, boost your mood, and ease stress.